101 Best Things to Do on Oʻahu, Hawaiʻi

 1. Puʻu ʻUalakaʻa State Park - Puʻu ʻUalakaʻa is the popular state-managed lookout above Mānoa Valley and the greater Honolulu area, and it’s a great spot to sit back and relax on a beautiful grassy hill to watch the sunset!

 2. Round Top Viewpoint - The next and second most popular spot is located just below the Puʻu ʻUalakaʻa Lookout, on the side of the road heading up to the state park.
-This is the view in the photo here.
+This is the view in the photo below.

-3. Kalāwahine Trailhead - The last and most direct view to see the sunset from Tantalus is a little roadside overlook, located adjacent to the Kalāwahine Trailhead.
+3. Kalāwahine Trailhead - The last and most direct view to see the sunset from Tantalus is a little roadside overlook, located adjacent to the Kalāwahine Trailhead, the same starting point that I recommend for the hike up Kōnāhuanui.

 Tantalus